zakirullin/cognitive-load/README.md

 In general, the mindset "Wow, this architecture sure feels good!" is misleading.
 That's "a point in time" subjective feeling, and it says nothing about the reality.
 A far better approach is to observe the consequences in the long run:
 - Is it easy to reproduce and debug an issue?
 Or do you have to jump across the call stacks or distributed services, keeping track of everything in your head?
-- Can we make changes quickly, or are there a lot of unknown unknowns and people are afraid to touch things?
+- Can we make changes quickly, or are there a lot of unknown unknowns, and people are afraid to touch things?
 - Can new people add features quickly?
 Are there some unique mental models to learn?

 > What are those unique mental models?
 It's some set of rules, usually a mixture of DDD/CQRS/Clean Architecture/Event Driven Architecture.
 This is an author's own interpretation of the things that excite him the most.
 His own subjective mental models.
 Extraneous cognitive load that others have to internalize.